TrueMonk328P/Bad-apple-on-ALCD/README.md

      - max fps increased to 69(nice).888 fps.
 That mean you can run 30fps video using 4bit data bus. v3.2 - fixed error in a frame timing stabilizer

-v3.3 - arrays moved from main.c to main.h
+v3.3 - arrays moved from main.c to main.h.
+Also I realized what a big mistake i did before with releses and tag, so i deleted all of them.